 A Personal Story of Using Freedmen’s Bureau Records

-Judy Williams of Ohio found a record of her ancestor dated September 13, 1871, in the Freedmen’s Bureau bank account records.
+Judy Williams of Ohio found a record of her ancestor dated September 13, 1871, in the Freedmen’s Bank bank account records.
 It was a record of her second-great-grandmother Jane, who was opening an account.
 Jane listed her spouse as James W. (deceased) and gave her own maiden name as Ford.
 She listed her minor children as Margaret Frances and Mary Ellen and then named her own mother as Judy Robinson.

 Of finding this amazing genealogical record, Judy Williams says, “This record was invaluable for me in terms of researching my female ancestors.
 Not only did I discover Jane’s maiden name [Ford], I also learned that her mother, my third-great-grandmother, had apparently remarried and was now a Robinson.
 The record also mentioned the child Margaret Frances, my great-grandmother.
 That was three generations of my direct female line in one document.
 Hooray!”